Unleashing the hounds.

 The Alliance-funded portion of Dr. Mackall’s research was complex and mission-critical to advancing the GD2 strategy out of the laboratory and into clinical trials.
 In the process, Dr. Mackall discovered that GD2 also is expressed by a devastating pediatric brain tumor known as diffuse intrinsic pontine glioma (DIPG).
 This breakthrough greatly increases the value promise of this potential new CAR T-cell therapy.

-In 2020, Dr. Mackall hopes to unleash her new T cell bloodhounds to sniff out GD2 in diffuse intrinsic pontine glioma at Stanford and in neuroblastoma and osteosarcoma in 10 centers across the United States.
+Dr. Mackall hopes to unleash her new T cell bloodhounds to sniff out GD2 in diffuse intrinsic pontine glioma at Stanford and in neuroblastoma and osteosarcoma in 10 centers across the United States.

 In addition to effectively eliminating cancers, an advantage of CAR T-cell and other gene therapies is that they don’t take such a tremendous toll on a patient’s general health and well-being.
 Says Dr. Mackall, “anybody who’s experienced or witnessed cancer knows that for the last 40 years, existing treatments really beat down a patient’s body in general and immune system in particular – and all too often without good results.
 Today we have very advanced new technologies and solid evidence that the immune system can be used as a powerful weapon, yet we’re treating many cancers like it’s still the 1980s.”